graumannm/ObjectLocationRepresentations/README.md

 ## Start analysis and plot result

 To run the demo, simply run the script Start_Analysis.m in the main folder and follow the prompts in the command window.
-You will be given the option to run 1) the ROI classification 2) the EEG time-resolved classification or 3) the EEG time-generalization, respectively for the classification of object location across categories (1) or vice versa (2).
+You will be given the option to run 1) the ROI classification (whole sample) 2) the EEG time-resolved classification (demo subjet) or 3) the EEG time-generalization (demo subjet), respectively for the classification of object location across categories (1) or vice versa (2).

 ## Durations